tkdchen/mintmaker/docs/developer.md

 ## Release process

+> [!NOTE]
+> The release process is now automated.
+After merging PRs into either
+> konflux-ci/mintmaker or konflux-ci/mintmaker-renovate-image, a PR
+> for updating stage will open in [infra-deployments](https://github.com/redhat-appstudio/infra-deployments) repository
+> with the title `mintmaker update` or `mintmaker-renovate-image update`.
+>
+> After merging the stage PRs, a PR titled
+>  `Promoting component mintmaker from stage to prod` will open automatically
+> to update the digests in production.
+>
+> All you have to do now is to check that the digests are the ones
+> you intend to release and that the images exist in their respective Quay
+> repositories.
+>
+> The following text describes the manual release process, which can
+> still occasionally be helpful.

 In this section we will describe the steps to make a release.
 We will see each step separately in detail, and also provide a checklist by the end.